tudelft-cs4200/2021/assignments/dynamics/week2.4/index.md

 ### Compilation Schemas

 The following assignments have you derive from a definition of the dynamic semantics of a construct of the Tiger language, a compilation schema for that construct that translates it to a JVM byte code.
 The full definition can be found on [github](https://github.com/MetaBorgCube/metaborg-tiger/tree/master/org.metaborg.lang.tiger/trans/dynamics/env).
 The definitions for abstractions such as `lookup` and `allocate` where discussed in [Lecture 14](/lectures/dynamics/interpreters.html).
+The compilation schema is discussed in [Lecture 13](/lectures/dynamics/code-generation.html).

 #### Arithmetic Expressions